 Length of Service with College Vacation 3 through 12 months One (1) day per month to a maximum of nine (9) days per year.
-(No vacation may be taken or accumulated prior to completion of the probationary period.)
+(No vacation maybe taken or accumulated prior to completion of the probationary period.)
 13 through 48 months One (1) day per month, to a maximum of twelve (12) days per year.
-49 through 120 months One and one-half $(1-1/2)$ days per month, to a maximum of 18 days per year.
-More than 120 months Two (2) days per month, to a maximum of twenty-four (24) days per year.
+49 through 120 months One and one-half (1-1/2) days per month, to a maximum of eighteen (18) days per year.
+More than 120 months Two (2) days per month, to a maximum of twenty four (24) days per year.

-Each bargaining unit member shall develop, with his/her immediate supervisor, a vacation schedule which avoids peak periods applicable to their classification and department.
-Should an employee believe that his/her vacation request was unreasonably denied, the employee may position his/her grievance at Step 4 of the Grievance Procedure.
+Each bargaining unit member shall develop, with their immediate supervisor, a vacation schedule which avoids peak periods applicable to the employee's classification and department.
+Should an employee believe that their vacation request was unreasonably denied, the employee may position the employee's grievance at Step 4 of the Grievance Procedure.
 The College's refusal to grant a vacation request because it is requested during a peak period shall not be deemed to be unreasonable and, therefore, shall not be grievable.